Create a cube and a cylinder

 # We display the cube

-# We display the cylinder, which overwrites the previous output call
+# We display the cylinder, which overwrites the previous show call

 # THE CUBE IS NO LONGER DISPLAYED

 So how do we display multiple shapes?
 Simple!
-We pass them all to the output function using a list:
+We pass them all to the show function using a list:

 from openscad import *